nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 > * Subsequent fragments lack the higher-layer header.
 TCP or UDP header is only present in the first fragment.
 This makes it impossible for firewalls
 > to filter fragment datagrams based on criteria like source or destination ports.

-The largest IPv4 datagram that can be guaranteed to never be fragmented is very small - as per [RFC791](https://tools.ietf.org/html/rfc791):
+The largest IPv4 datagram that can be guaranteed to never be fragmented is very small - as per [RFC 791](https://tools.ietf.org/html/rfc791):

 > Every internet module must be able to forward a datagram of 68 octets without further fragmentation.
 This is because an internet header may be up to
 > 60 octets, and the minimum fragment is 8 octets."